prividentity/PrivateIdentity-Oldd/Private-ID-Pricing.md

 #### Billable Units
 **Billable Units**: Each component, model, API or service applied to a biometric is a billable unit.
 Using multiple components, models, APIs or services against a single biometric image or audio counts as processing multiple billable units.
 For example, if you apply Face Landmarks, Blur Detection and Face Identification (3 models) to the same image, you are billed for three billable units.

 **Metadata Storage**: Private ID stores a repository of anonymized metadata during enrollment against which Private ID searches for matches.
 Storage charges are applied monthly per enrolled subject.
 Metadata storage fees are prorated daily.
-If each day during the month a customer enrolled 1,000 faces for a few hours and then deleted them each night, the customer would still be billed for 1,000 enrolled face metadata each day.
+If each day during the month a customer enrolled 1,000 subjects for a few hours and then deleted them each night, the customer would still be billed for 1,000 metadata storage each day.

 ### Pricing Table - Product SKUs